 Credit cards and telemetry

 Many operators who are deploying cashless solutions today are looking at two main areas of return on investment.
 First, using the telemetry data from the machine available with the addition of cashless to know when to fill it and what to bring.
 The second is using cashless to increase sales.
+Because both of these help an operator grow the bottom line, it is clear that connected vending machines are the future.
 The connection allows the vending machine DEX data to be sent back to the operator’s vending management system (VMS) and also allows for standard credit card processing.
 The connection can also be leveraged for video, nutritional info and better consumer engagement, though these have not been fully leveraged by our industry yet.

 Operators can ensure consumer credit is protected and avoid liability issues by choosing cashless and telemetry providers who are PCI certified.
 PCI stands for Payment Card Industry and is a data security standard mandated by the credit card associations.
 It requires an “end to end” audit to ensure that credit card information is secure.